oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/traefik/README.md

 The following sections describe how to route an application web request to the WebLogic domain through a Traefik frontend.

 #### Host-based routing
 This sample demonstrates how to access an application on two WebLogic domains using host-based routing.
-Install a host-based routing Traefik [IngressRoute](https://docs.traefik.io/routing/providers/kubernetes-crd/#kind-ingressroute)
+Install a host-based routing Traefik [IngressRoute](https://docs.traefik.io/routing/providers/kubernetes-crd/#kind-ingressroute).
 ```
 $ kubectl create -f samples/host-routing.yaml
 ingressroute.traefik.containo.us/traefik-hostrouting-1 created
 ingressroute.traefik.containo.us/traefik-hostrouting-2 created
 ```
-Now you can send requests to different WebLogic domains with the unique Traefik entry point of different hostnames as defined in route section of `host-routing.yaml`.
+Now you can send requests to different WebLogic domains with the unique Traefik entry point of different host names as defined in route section of `host-routing.yaml` file.
 ```
 # Get the ingress controller web port
 $ export LB_PORT=$(kubectl -n traefik get service traefik-operator -o jsonpath='{.spec.ports[?(@.name=="web")].nodePort}')